RADAR-X: An Interactive Mixed Initiative Planning Interface Pairing Contrastive Explanations and Revised Plan

 \subsection{Supporting Contrastive Explanations}

 A \textbf{Contrastive Explanation} answers the questions ``Why P and not Q?" where P is the fact (the suggested plan) being explained and Q is the foil (the alternative proposed by the explainee) \cite{miller2019explanation}.
 In \cite{chakraborti2017plan}, the explanation techniques used in \radar~\cite{grover2020radar}, the explanation answers the question ``Why $\pi$?'' where $\pi$ is the suggested plan.
 Although this can be viewed as an implicit contrastive query, as in ``Why $\pi$ as opposed to any other plan $\pi' (\neq \pi)$?'', it might make the explanation unnecessarily verbose when the user's expected set of plans is much smaller than the set of all optimal plans.
-Therefore, in \radarnew, we let the user specify their expected set of plans as partial foils and empower the system to generate focused explanations that establish how the current plan compares against their specified set of plans. \radarnew's contrastive explanation allows the system to reduce the amount of information provided and, in turn, reduce the human-in-the-loop's cognitive load.
+Therefore, in \radarnew, we let the user specify their expected set of plans as partial foils and empower the system to generate focused explanations that establish how the current plan compares against their specified set of plans.

-In this setting, we will focus on scenarios where the mismatch between the suggested plan and the foil, which is presented as a partial plan, arise due to model mismatch.
-As mentioned earlier, the user's foil represents a set of actions and ordering constraints over these actions; it can be thought of as specifying a set of alternate plans, where every plan in the set includes the specified actions and meets the ordering constraints.
+We focus on scenarios where the mismatch between the suggested plan and the foil, which is presented as a partial plan, arise due to model mismatch.